New York University Department of Philosophy: Student organizations

 At the graduate level, students can participate in the NYU chapter of Minorities and Philosophy (MAP), an international organization consisting of philosophy students committed to addressing minority issues in the profession, theoretical issues regarding philosophy of gender, race, sexual orientation, class, disability, native language, etc., and philosophy done from minority perspectives.
 The MAP chapter at NYU pursues these goals through a variety of events, including talks, film screenings, workshops, trainings, and collaborative events organized with other NYC-area chapters.

 At the undergraduate level, students can participate in the NYU Philosophy Forum, which hosts talks and panels with faculty members, postdoctoral fellows, and graduate students throughout the academic year.
 In addition, the Philosophy Forum organizes the Annual Undergraduate Philosophy Conference @ NYU.
-The conference is held over two days at the end of the spring semester of each academic year, is open to the public, and consists of undergraduate students selected from various universities giving presentations of their original work on any philosophical topic, panels on philosophical topics of interest, as well as lectures by notable philosophers who are invited from both the faculty at NYU and other institutions.
+The conference is held at the end of the spring semester of each academic year, is open to the public, and generally features undergraduate students selected from various universities giving presentations of their original work on any philosophical topic, panels on philosophical topics of interest, as well as lectures by notable philosophers who are invited from both the faculty at NYU and other institutions.
 Past keynote lecturers for the conference include Thomas Nagel, David Chalmers, and Saul Kripke, with other notable speakers and panelists including Kwame Anthony Appiah, Ned Block, Paul Boghossian, S. Matthew Liao, Michele Moody-Adams, Sharon Street, and Paul Thagard.

-In popular culture

-In the 1989 action film Road House, the main character, James Dalton (played by Patrick Swaze), has a philosophy degree from NYU.

-The NYU Department of Philosophy is featured prominently in the 1995 horror film The Addiction.
-The film's main character, Kathleen Conklin (played by Lili Taylor), is a doctoral candidate in the department who is turned into a vampire after being bitten by a mysterious woman during a chance encounter.
-Supporting characters include a fellow doctoral candidate (played by Edie Falco) and a faculty member who serves as Kathleen's dissertation advisor (played by Paul Calderón).
-Other members of the department are shown during a scene at the department's graduation party.
+Rankings

+The latest edition of the Philosophical Gourmet Report from 2024-25 ranks the department as 1st in the US and 1st in the English speaking world.
+The 2024 QS World University Rankings list the department as ranked 1st globally.